callumstew/ubuild-jekyll/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "If you are an owner of a Fitbit Device and a Smartphone then you are eligible to participate!"
+  headline: "Do you own a Fitbit device and a Smartphone then you are eligible to participate!"
   content:
     "<strong>Some questions you'd be helping answer</strong>
     <ul>
-    <li>How social distancing measures affect the transmission rate (inside families and the general population) of the virus in normal the population?</li>
+    <li><b>How social distancing measures affect the transmission rate</b> (inside families and the general population) of the virus in normal the population?</li>
-    <li>What are the symptoms?
-Are there any early predictors of infection (e.g. heart rate, activity, respiration, sleep, loss of sense of smell)?
+    <li><b>What are the symptoms?
+Are there any early predictors of infection</b> (e.g. heart rate, activity, respiration, sleep, loss of sense of smell)?
 And how reliable are these?</li>
-    <li>How contagious the virus is?</li>
+    <li><b>How contagious the virus is?</b></li>
-    <li>What factors affect how the CoViD-19 disease behaves?
-Are there any behavioural (e.g. fatigue) or physiological factors that determine progression or mild/moderate/severe outcomes?</li>
+    <li><b>What factors affect how the CoViD-19 disease behaves?</b> Are there any behavioural (e.g. fatigue) or physiological factors that determine progression or mild/moderate/severe outcomes?</li>
     </ul>"
   media:
     image: '/uploads/2020/03/27/fitbit-data-512.png'